ihiji/version_utils/README.rst

 * *0.1.1* - Added VersionUtilsError and RpmError classes.
 RpmError is thrown if a package string cannot be parsed.
 All errors inherit from VersionUtilsError
-* *0.2.0* - Added :any:`Package` class and :any:`rpm.package` method to return
+* *0.2.0* - Added :any:`common.Package` class and :any:`rpm.package` method to
-  a Package object when parsing package strings.
+  return a Package object when parsing package strings.
 Deprecated public access to the :any:`rpm.parse_package` method, although the function remains unchanged for backwards compatibility.